malonsogallardo/lab-game-ironshot/README.md

 This game is he first project of IronHack bootcamp Web Developmet.

-in this project is used the the following tecnologic
+This project uses the following technology

 * HTML
 * CSS